Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 Triathletes spend hours in the pool practicing perfect stroke technique, but on race day, following buoys and staying on course is equally important.
-Sighting is a skill that needs to be practiced and perfected before race day.
-Follow these tips for your next open-water swim.
+Sighting in open water, or looking up without losing momentum in your swim, is a skill that needs to be practiced and perfected before race day.
+Not only does this help you to see where you’re going during a triathlon swim, but it can also allow you to be aware of other athletes around you in the swim.
+Follow these tips for your next open-water swim or triathlon race.

 1. Lift your head only as high as necessary.
 In calm bodies of water, like a lake or river, lift just your eyes out of the water.

 2. In wavy ocean conditions, time it so you’re sighting on the top of a wave for the best view of the course.
 Feel your body rise and fall on the swells and sight accordingly.